Aby zacząć, wprowadź swoje konto służbowe.

 In PowerApps, generate a three-screen app automatically to manage data in a SharePoint list, whether the site is on-premises or in the cloud.

 By default, every generated app has a screen for browsing records, a screen for showing details of a record, and a screen for creating or updating records.
-Heuristics suggest the best layout and content for each screen, but you'll probably need to customize the app to suit your needs.
+The initial layout and content for each screen is automatically determined, but you'll probably need to customize the app to suit your needs.

 If you're unfamiliar with PowerApps, see Introduction to PowerApps.